Skip to content

 15. Angle: Subtitle rotation angle.

-16. BorderStyle: Border style, defines whether the subtitle has an outline or background box.
+16. BorderStyle: Border style, defining whether the subtitle has an outline or background box.

-• Example: 1 indicates an outline but no background box, 3 indicates a background box.
+• Example: 1 means has outline but no background box, 3 means has background box.

 17. Outline: Outline thickness.

-• Example: 1, indicates that the outline thickness is 1.
+• Example: 1, meaning outline thickness is 1.

 18. Shadow: Shadow depth.